elyseborgert/pain-disparities-modify-for-JoCo/README.md

+# About this repository

 Code to generate results in "An algorithmic approach to reducing unexplained pain disparities in underserved populations".
-Please contact emmap1@cs.stanford.edu with any questions.

 ## Citation